-When it comes to pet grooming, achieving a polished and professional look is essential, and
+When it comes to pet grooming, achieving a polished and professional look is important, and

 that’s where dog grooming, thinning, and blending shears come into play.
 These specialized tools